DuckyBlender/duckgpt-discord/README.md

 ## TODO

 - [x] Implement typing indicator while the bot generates a response
+- [x] Create an embed for the bot's reply
+- [x] Improve error handling and error messages
 - [ ] Add support for multiple images in a single message
-- [ ] Create an embed for the bot's reply
-- [ ] Improve error handling and error messages
+- [ ] More bot configuration options

 ## License